AlienPigDuck/OyasumiUSB/README.md

 nano ~/Library/LaunchAgents/com.user.usb_sleep.plist

-2. Copy and paste the contents of the plist file on this github
+2. Copy and paste the contents of the plist file on this github Save the file by pressing CTRL + O, then press Enter.
+Exit nano by pressing CTRL + X.

 3. Set Permissions: Ensure the plist file has the correct permissions: